 Fill Your Skills Gap

 A Boston College apprenticeship provides a structured approach to training, tailored to your business needs, to ensure development takes place and relevant skills, knowledge and behaviours are gained both in the workplace and classroom.
 Your apprentice could also have the opportunity to gain an insight into various roles and departments within your business - giving them the potential to progress, and in time to be one of your most knowledgeable employees.

 Develop Your Existing Workforce

 Higher level qualifications such as Degrees or Masters can be achieved through apprenticeship programmes.
 This means your apprentice can become a highly qualified and experienced employee, whilst working as a valuable member of your team.

 Reduce Training and Recruitment Costs

-By employing an apprentice with Boston College, you will avoid expensive recruitment costs by using our FREE advice and recruitment service.
+By working with Boston College on your apprenticeship requirements, you can avoid expensive recruitment costs by using our FREE advice and recruitment service.
 You can also take advantage of the Government's new approach to funding to develop career pathways.

 Apprenticeship Courses and Levels

 Boston College offers over 40 apprenticeships in 14 different course areas, so whatever industry you are in, there will be an apprenticeship to suit your business.
 The table below shows the apprenticeship levels and comparable qualifications to give you a better idea of the level of apprentice you are looking for.

 |Apprenticeship Level||Level||Equivalent Education Level|